Update: Sessions end soon in many states.

 Connecticut, HB 5423, HB 5501, HB 5978 would establish a registry database of convicted animal abusers that can be accessed and searched by law enforcement agencies in order to prevent continued animal abuse and to help deter crimes against persons.

 Maryland, SB 84 would require the Department of Public Safety and Correctional Services to establish an Animal Abuse Registry and for persons convicted of crimes involving animal cruelty to be listed for 5 years.
-Committee reported unfavorably 1/30/17
+Committee reported unfavorably 1/30/17.
+Session is over for 2017.

 New Hampshire, HB 594 would require the creation of an animal cruelty register to be available to law enforcement officers, and a separate list to be made available to the public.
-Environment and Agriculture Committee determined it was “inexpedient to legislate” 2/14/17
+Environment and Agriculture Committee determined it was “inexpedient to legislate” 2/14/17.
+Out of Session.

 New Jersey, A 1291/S 213, would require the Attorney General to maintain a list of convicted animal abusers; individuals would remain on the list for15 years after which they could petition for removal.
 The registry would be available to the public and may be used by an animal shelter, rescue, or animal control group to screen applicants for employment or for pet adoption.